 At Eyes in the Glebe, we value technology and preserving the gift of sight for as long as possible.
 The OCT scan goes much deeper than a typical retinal photograph; the OCT scan is a non-invasive medical imaging technique used to observe the individual tissue layers behind the eye which are impossible to see with the naked eye.
 An ocular coherence tomography (OCT) is used to detect and monitor early signs of macular degeneration, glaucoma, diabetic retinopathy as well as many other eye complications.
 Both retinal imaging and an OCT scan are standard components of a comprehensive eye examination at Eyes in the Glebe for patients between the ages of 20-64.
 Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee.

 We are an optometry clinic with two optometrists seeing patients concurrently, including emergencies.
-As we are not solely an optical dispensary, we have the capacity for just two frame styling appointments a day (during quieter patient periods).
+As we are not solely an optical dispensary, we only have the capacity for two frame styling appointments a day (during quieter patient periods).
 Our small 850 sqft space cannot accommodate additional patients, or staff, to assist with greater traffic.
 A $45 booking deposit respects office time for all parties given time and space restrictions.
 This fee will be applied towards a purchase made at the visit.
 If the visit is cancelled/rescheduled within 24 hours, the fee is non-refundable.
 We have curated small batch, independent, hand-made eyewear.
 Each collection has a story, and we actively assist in finding your perfect frame.
-As a small business, this approach helps achieve our desired experience and ensure our long-term financial sustainability.
-We’d love to see you, but you have choice: our beautiful city has many options to browse for eyewear.
+As a small business, this approach helps achieve our desired experience and ensure our long-term financial sustainability in the Glebe.